liaud77/udemy/Jordan-Stanchev---Instructor's-Example.md

 ### Summary
 _In this section provide a brief summary of the conceptual information you plan to provide.
 This should allow the users to understand what they will find on this page._
 ### Detailed Overview
-_In this section provide the details related to your conceptual conceptual information.
+_In this section provide the details related to your conceptual information.
 This should allow the users to deep dive into understanding the concept.
-Use appropriate graphic or a video files to explain the details._
+Use appropriate graphic or video files to explain the details._
 ### Example
 _In this section provide an example of the conceptual information you plan to provide.
 A specific example often helps your users better understand a concept._